BioinfoSZU/Coral/README.md

-## Coral: A basecaller with context-aware decoder for nanopore direct-RNA sequencing data
+## Coral: a dual context-aware basecaller for nanopore direct RNA sequencing

 ### Download and install